Irvinton House Museum

 About the Museum

-The historic Irvinton House Museum is Richmond’s only local museum.
+The historic Irvinton House Museum is Richmond’s local historical house museum.
 Exhibits include items from the Irvine family, the community, and Eastern Kentucky University’s J.T.
 Dorris Collection that illustrate the vibrant history of Richmond, Kentucky.
 The museum features many unique and interesting items, including one of very few remaining Revolutionary War uniforms.

 Irvinton was built in 1820 by Dr. Anthony Waine Rollins.
 The federal-style home was sold to David Irvine in 1829 and later gifted to his daughter, Elizabeth, in 1849.
 Elizabeth Irvine married her first cousin, William Irvine, and they had 5 children: Susan, Addie, Kate, Willie, and Bessie.
 Unfortunately, none of the children lived into adulthood, and Mr. and Mrs. Irvine were left with no heirs to leave their fortune.
 Mrs. Irvine lived at Irvinton for nearly 90 years until her passing in 1920.
 As stated in her will, Irvinton was left to the Kentucky Medical Society and opened its doors to receive the first patient on October 20th, 1926.
 It remained a hospital for almost 25 years until it was closed in 1950.
 After the hospital shut down, the Irvinton grounds became Richmond’s very first park.
 Today it remains the Irvine-McDowell Park and the Irvinton House serves as office space for the Richmond Parks and Recreation department.